tordable/tordable.github.io/_posts/2023-7-16-longevity-protocol.md

 Who wouldn't want to live a longer, healthier life?
 As it turns out not everybody is interested in longevity, but society as a whole is waking up to the idea that we could fine tune our bodies lo live longer that we normally would.

-One story that many of us have seen in the news is how Bryan Johnson a former tech entrepreneus supposedly spent over two million dollars a year in a longevity protocol.
+One story that many of us have seen in the news is how Bryan Johnson a former tech entrepreneur supposedly spent over two million dollars a year in a longevity protocol.
 And he certainly looks younger than his biological age indicates.
 He has done a whole bunch of tests that show that his body is performing like someone much younger too.